Skip to Content search facebook instagram pinterest twitter youtube

 David Silk

-David Silk, BSc is a Clinical Project Coordinator at the Kirby Institute, UNSW Sydney, David has worked at the Kirby Institute for over 10 years coordinating a range of clinical trials from multi-centre international randomised studies in HIV across developed and developing countries, to observational cohorts to scale-up HCV testing in multiple settings across Australia.
+David Silk, BSc is a Program Manager at the Kirby Institute, UNSW Sydney, David has worked at the Kirby Institute for over 10 years coordinating a range of clinical trials from multi-centre international randomised studies in HIV across developed and developing countries, to observational cohorts to scale-up HCV testing in multiple settings across Australia.
 David has extensive experience in project management of clinical trials taking place within healthcare services.
 Prior to this role David was a Regulatory Compliance Associate for a HIV research charity based at Chelsea & Westminster Hospital, London.

 Simon Comben